From seeing the iconic Whitehaven Beach, to sailing through the Coral Sea, here are the best things to do in Airlie Beach.

-Just outside of Airlie Beach you can head to Proserpine Golf Course where you’ll find 18 holes open 7 days a week with the opportunity to spot some wildlife on the course too.
+Just outside of Airlie Beach you can head to Proserpine Golf Course where you’ll find 18 holes open 7 days a week with the opportunity to spot some wildlife on the course.

 If golf isn’t your idea of a fun day out, stop in for a cocktail or lunch at the course club and take in the lovely views just the same.

-Less than a 30-minute drive and you’ll find one of the top things to do in Airlie Beach.
+Less than a 30 minute drive and you’ll find one of the top free things to do in Airlie Beach.

 Cedar Creek Falls is a gorgeous natural waterhole in the Queensland hinterland.

-The drive from Airlie Beach will take you through the past cane fields out into the rainforest and this beauty spot.
+The drive from Airlie Beach will take you past sugar cane fields out into the rainforest.

-Pack up the car with all the necessities for a full day out because guaranteed you won’t want to leave once you arrive.
+Pack up the car with all the necessities for a full day out because you probably won’t want to leave once you arrive.

-Swim the freshwater swimming hole at the base of the falls and, if you’re feeling brave enough, you can actually climb to the top of the falls and look down.
+Swim underneath the falls in the natural freshwater swimming pool at the base of the waterfall.
+If you’re feeling brave enough, you can actually climb to the top of the falls and look down.